 Despite not being as big as Melbourne or Sydney, there are still plenty of things to do in Adelaide.
 You can head to the beach at Henley or Glenelg, visit the incredible Adelaide market, or browse through over 1,000 shops at Rundle Mall.

-You can also relax at what I think is the best botanic gardens in the country and see pandas at Adelaide Zoo.
-Far from being a backwater, Adelaide is a brilliant to place to visit with lots going on!
+You can also relax at what I think is the best botanic garden in the country and see pandas at Adelaide Zoo.
+Far from being a backwater, Adelaide is a brilliant place to visit with lots going on!

 Coober Pedy is one of the most famous landmarks in South Australia and for good reason.